egor-romanov/cv/index.md

 `2.2019-9.2019`

-- Contributing to test automation system based on `vSphere, .net, asp.net rest, postgreSql and vue.js`.
-I made a lot of updates in all parts of the system: core functionality, reporting, test runs logging, mail notifications, a lot of frontend improvements, custom serialization and so on.
+- Contributing to test automation system based on `vSphere, .net, asp.net rest, PostgreSQL, and vue.js`.
+I made a lot of updates in all parts of the system: core functionality, reporting, test runs logging, mail notifications, a lot of frontend improvements, custom serialization, and so on.
-- Another part of my work was writing automated REST API tests with `c#` for the main product and a little bit of performance testing.
+- Another part of my work was writing automated REST API tests with `c#` for the main product and a little performance testing.
-- My last big task was a project for generating reports about time tracking and employees’ workload across all company’s projects and features using `TFS` data.
+- My last big task was a project for generating reports about time tracking and employees' workload across all company's projects and features using `TFS` data.

 ### 7) QC Automation @Netwrix

 `4.2018-2.2019`

-- I was working on development of test automation system based on `vSphere, .net, asp.net rest, postgreSql and vue.js`.
+- I was working on the development of a test automation system based on `vSphere, .net, asp.net rest, PostgreSQL, and vue.js`.
-- `REST Api` testing automation and writing small custom services.
+- `REST API` testing automation and writing small custom services.

 ## Education